hyperstack-org/hyperstack/README.md

 ## Client Side Scoping

 By default scopes will be recalculated on the server.
-To offload this to the client HyperMesh adds some features to the `ActiveRecord` `scope` method.
+In some cases you may want to offload this to the client.
+To support this HyperMesh adds some features to the `ActiveRecord` `scope` method.
 Details [here.](docs/client_side_scoping.md)

 ## Authorization